Land Titles Search In AlbertaJeff Kahane2022-01-28T19:59:33+00:00

 Tens of thousands of documents are registered at the Alberta Land Titles Office each year.
 When registered, a document registration number is assigned to the document.
 To access a copy of any particular registered documents, we simply need that document registration number.
 While some old registrations have a different numbering system, currently all registrations receive a nine-digit number.
 We use that number to access the document.
 When you complete Land Titles Searches, any documents registered against that property are listed.
 For example, the following include just some of the types of documents that may appear on title.
 For a more complete list of title registrations in Alberta, along with a descriptionof what they mean, please use this link.

 Our Edmonton and Calgary law firm offices perform these searches when you need them.
 If you require a Land Titles search or any document registered on title, please email us.
 This is the fastest way for us to provide this service.
 Please email us your legal description. if unknown, let us know and we will let you know the cost of the additional search needed to order title.
 We then arrange for payment and provide the service for you.
-Please send your email to us here directly for any title search for any property in Alberta.
+Lastly, please send your email to us here directly for any title search for any property in Alberta.